 You’ll receive a pass or fail notification the same day you complete the exam, and within 24 hours, you’ll be emailed your official RBT certification.

-Yes, the RBT test is hard if you don’t prepare.
+Yes, the RBT test can be hard if you don’t prepare.
 The best advice is to pay close attention when completing your mandatory 40-hour training course.
 If the RBT course is good, it will provide you with all the information you need to pass the exam.

-It’s essential to consider the pros and cons of a career as an RBT before embarking on your certification journey.
+It’s essential to consider the pros and cons of an RBT career before embarking on your certification journey.

 Strong demand for RBTs